 DOC may originate from several sources, with their relative contribution being highly variable for different ecosystems (Kalbitz et al., 2000).
 Leaching of fresh litter contributes strongly to DOC production in the surface organic layer.
 However, for most plant species litter leachate is relatively labile, and thus may not contribute strongly to DOC in the mineral soil (Neff and Asner, 2001).
 More complex and recalcitrant dissolved organic substances may be formed predominantly as a byproduct of decomposition, contributing more to DOC in the mineral soil.

 DOC also enters the soil by throughfall (Michalzik et al., 2001), and root exudation (Neff and Asner, 2001), and it is removed from the soil solution by uptake and decomposition by microbes.
 A considerable part of DOC is easily degradable, but this fraction decreases strongly with depth (Kalbitz et al., 2000).
 Another important mechanism for DOC removal is immobilization due to interactions with the solid phase and (co-)precipitation.
 Through a range of chemical mechanisms, DOC is adsorbed to surfaces of minerals (particularly Al and Fe hydroxides and clay) and to a lesser extent to solid organic matter (Neff and Asner, 2001).
 These interactions are highly variable and depend on the chemical properties of DOC, the sorbent, and the soil solution.
 Furthermore, in acid soils DOC may (co-)precipitate with Al and Fe ions, which is an important process for the formation of the illuviation horizon in podzols (van Breemen and Buurman, 1997).
 As a result of these interactions, vertical transport of DOC is significantly lower than that of water, and DOC concentrations are often much lower in the deep soil than near the surface.

+Do we need to point out that DOC in the subsoil is a key energy sources for microbes (Sebastian et al., 2007, Nature)?
+This would be important as DOC may play a very important role in controlling subsoil carbon decomposition (it provides energy for microbes)….

 Depth dependence of organic matter input